jonitrythall/svgpocketguide/svgpocketguide.md

 Hopefully this guide acts as both a valuable reference, and an inspiration in terms of understanding the powerful potential of building and manipulating inline SVG.

-For news and updates, please visit [the book's site](http://svgpocketguide.com/), and if you have any questions or comments in regards to the book I can be reached [on Twitter](https://twitter.com/JoniTrythall) or by email at [info@jonibologna.com](mailto:info@jonibologna.com).
+If you have any questions or comments in regards to the book I can be reached [on Twitter](https://twitter.com/JoniTrythall).

 ![The End](images/theend2.png)